OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/09-temp-sensor.md

     message = slave.read().split("\n")
 ```

 This simple 2-line block reads from the slave's system file at `/sys/devices/w1_bus_master1/<address>/w1_slave"`, which triggers the Omega to physically send a request to the 1-Wire sensor and return the data to our program.
 The file is then automatically closed once the program exits that block.
-Here, the `slave` object is a python File Object and we read it just as we would a regular file!
+Here, the `slave` object is a Python File Object and we read it just as we would a regular file!

 #### Scanning a Bus